thewillyhuman/snoicd-codex/api/README.md

 The snoicd-codex API provide two endpoints for REST requests.

 ## `/api/codes/{codeId}`
 **Definition:** This endpoint returns the term that matches the codeId.
+At the time it is only safe to use the snomedCode.
 **Return object:**
 ```
 {